Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/uniqExact-to-uniq-combined.md

 └──────────────────────────────────┴──────────────────────────────────┘
 ```

-Second task, we need read state and split it into array of values.
+The second task: it needs to read a state and split it into an array of values.
-Luckly for us, ClickHouse use exact the same serialization (LEB128 + list of values) for Arrays.
+Luckly for us, ClickHouse use the exact same serialization (`LEB128` + list of values) for Arrays (in this case when `uniqExactState` and `Array` are serialized into `RowBinary` format).

-We need one helper UDF function to do that conversion:
+We need one a helper -- `UDF` function to do that conversion:

 ```xml
 cat /etc/clickhouse-server/pipe_function.xml